Andnog/andrei.github.io/content/reinforcement_learning/Intro/index.md

    > **Example**: A warehouse robot that knows the exact layout of the warehouse and calculates the shortest path to each pickup point can use dynamic programming to find the optimal path and avoid obstacles.

+{{% callout note %}}
-   > 📋 **Note**: DP methods are computationally intensive and typically require complete knowledge of the environment, making them challenging to use in large or complex environments.
+   **Note**: DP methods are computationally intensive and typically require complete knowledge of the environment, making them challenging to use in large or complex environments.
+{{%/ callout %}}

 2. **Monte Carlo Methods**